tresorg/tresorg.github.io/README.md

 VST3 and Mac only for now.
 This is donation-ware, please support development if you use this in your production or you would like to see features get implemented.

 Usage: the higher the volume of the input, more folded is the resulting waveform.
+Tips: use parallel processing, pre/post filtering and reverb.

 Demo video coming soon!